 “For You have beheld” literally means God “pays attention to, looks closely, shows regard” to what happened to us.

-“Mischief and Vexation” – These words speak for themselves but in Hebrew mean: Mischief: “toil, trouble, labour” Vexation: anger, provocation, grief, and frustration.”
+“Mischief and Vexation” – These words speak for themselves but in Hebrew mean: Mischief: “toil, trouble, labor” Vexation: anger, provocation, grief, and frustration.”
 God looks closely at our deepest grief, anger, and emotions.
 Why?

 “To take it into Your hand” – means when we hand our suffering over to God, He has been “entrusted to, permitted, granted, issued, and assigned” to hold onto it.
-When we hand our suffering over to God, we are trusting Him with our wound.
+When we hand our suffering over to God, we are trusting Him with our wounds.

 “The unfortunate commits himself to You” – The word “commits” is translated as “to leave, loose, and forsake.”
 I love this!
 It means to “depart from, leave behind, let alone.”
 Here’s the best part: “It is implied of a servant set free.
 To loosen bands!”

-Can we get this picture!
+Can we get this picture?
 We do have the freedom to leave our wounds at the feet of Jesus.
 When we lay them at the cross, we are entrusting them to God.
 When we stand after laying them down, we are departing from them, leaving them behind – and above all setting ourselves FREE!

-My sweet friends, may today be the day we truly “commit” ourselves to God.
+My sweet friends may today be the day we truly “commit” ourselves to God.

-Stephanie shares her story of sexual violation in chapter three.
+Stephanie, in our book, Wounded Women of the Bible, shares her story of sexual violation in chapter three.
 What an incredible testimony!
 She said something I hold onto today: